 Hyppolite and Be The Peace initiated #BeThePeaceWalk, which is a walking performance held from 15th April to 15th July, in remembrance of Genocide Against Tutsi.
 Finishing the first 50 days of the walk, Hyppolite posted highlights video on his social media, sharing his experience.
 To gain more information about the campaign and to be involved, please click here, and watch the video below.

 Shilpa Yarlagadda featured by the Wall Street Journal

-OYW Ambassador, Shilpa, was featured in the Wall Street Journal for her remarkable work with her jewelry brand, Shiffon Co.
-Her jewelry is not only worn by famous figures such as Serena Williams, Michelle Obama and Emma Watson, but also has been funding female-led companies around the world.
-To check out the jewelry, please visit Shiffon.
+OYW Ambassador, Shilpa, was featured in the Wall Street Journal for her remarkable work with her jewellery brand, Shiffon Co.
+Her jewellery is not only worn by famous figures such as Serena Williams, Michelle Obama and Emma Watson, but also has been funding female-led companies around the world.
+To check out the jewellery, please visit Shiffon.
 Co.
 To access the WSJ article, please click here.